 Attendance is required at scheduled activities including labs and field trips to complete components of the course.

-Lectures will be available as recordings.
+Lectures will be taught on campus and available online as recordings.
 Other learning activities including labs and field trips will not be available as recordings.

 The course will not include live online events.